 Early Life and Education

-Orlando Bravo was born in Mayagüez, Puerto Rico.
-In his early teens, he moved to Florida to pursue a tennis career, attending the Nick Bollettieri Tennis Academy.
-He later returned to Puerto Rico to attend high school before moving on to Brown University, where he graduated with a B.A. in economics and political science in 1992.
-Bravo furthered his education at Stanford University, earning a J.D. from Stanford Law School and an M.B.A. from Stanford Graduate School of Business.
+Orlando Bravo was born in Mayagüez, Puerto Rico, in 1970.
+In his early teens, he moved to Florida to pursue a career in tennis, studying at the Nick Bollettieri Tennis Academy, where he roomed with Jim Courier.
+He later returned to Puerto Rico to attend the Academia de la Inmaculada Concepción.
+After high school, Bravo attended Brown University, graduating with a B.A. in economics and political science in 1992.
+He continued his education at Stanford University, earning a J.D. from Stanford Law School and an M.B.A. from Stanford Graduate School of Business.

 Rise to Success

-Bravo began his professional career in mergers and acquisitions at Morgan Stanley.
-In 1997, he joined Thoma Bravo's predecessor firm, and by age 30, he became a partner.
-Under his leadership, Thoma Bravo has become one of the top technology buyout firms in the United States, completing over 200 software and technology acquisitions, representing billions in enterprise value.
-His strategic approach and expertise in software buyouts have significantly influenced the tech industry.
+Bravo's career began in mergers and acquisitions at Morgan Stanley.
+In 1997, he joined Thoma Bravo's predecessor firm.
+He quickly rose through the ranks, leading the acquisition of Prophet 21, the firm's first software deal.
+He became a partner at age 30.
+Under his leadership, Thoma Bravo has grown into a top technology buyout firm, completing over 200 software and technology acquisitions, which represent over $57 billion in enterprise value.

 Key Business Strategies